ese3500/final-project-micro-music/README.md

 What do you expect to accomplish by the first milestone?

+      By the first milestone, we expect to have all necessary components ordered.
+This includes the microphone, speaker, LED strips, and other components like knobs and buttons for volume control.
 We expect to implement real-time audio visualization and amplification by the first milestone.
-When music is played into the device's microphone, it should be able to output the audio signals using LED strips and the the speaker.
+When music is played into the  device's microphone, it should be able to output the audio signals through the
+      LED strips and the speaker.
 We also hope to have implemented adjustable volume control and some visualization options (colors, patterns, etc.).
+      Also, we expect to have obtained and properly modified a container so it can house all the circuitry and sensors as well as the knobs and buttons for volume control, recording music, selecting music files, etc..

 ### 7. Final Demo